jnash-code/learn-widgets_sidebar/README.md

-When chainging any input on the page.
+# Question

-The following chunk must be executed.
+When changing any input on the page, the following chunk must be executed.

 ```
 v = st.slider(